cpske/ISP/feedback/ku-polls-iteration1.md

 manage.py
 ```

-On some projects, creating an extra layer of directories may be OK.
+On some projects, this may be useful.
 The team would have to decide on that.

-I don't see any
-advantage to that for Django projects.
+To create a Django project **in the current directory**

-Create Django project **in the current directory** instead of a new subdirectory:
+instead of a new subdirectory:
 ```
   django-admin startproject mysite .       <-- last argument is "." (period)
 ```